Robert Elsie: Death

-On October 2, 2017, Elsie died of motor neuron disease in Bonn, Germany.
+On October 2, 2017, Elsie died of motor neuron disease in Berlin, Germany.
 His last words before dying were, "Death is so boring.
 So slow.
 One only waits for it".
 At the time of Elsie's death, it was initially reported in the media that he had requested in his will to be buried in Albania, although it emerged two weeks after those events that Elsie did not specify in his will where to be buried.
 Instead it was the decision of his life partner, Stephan Trierweiler, that he should be buried in Albania due to the deep love Elsie had for the country.

 Elsie's coffin was brought to Albania to lay in repose at the National Library in Tirana for people to come and pay their respects.
 A farewell ceremony paying tribute to Elsie was held in Tirana, bringing together friends, academics and politicians from Albania, Kosovo and North Macedonia.
 During his lifetime, Elsie developed a fondness for Theth, seeing it as an Albanian "Shangri-La".
 On October 18, he was buried in that northern village located in the Albanian Alps.
 A prolific author of scholarly works, Elsie's untimely death within the context of Albanian studies has been seen as a "big blow" for its international promotion.